 We improve performance through accountability

 Our branches conform to uniform expectations and standards of behavior.
-Hirsch customers should reasonably expect to find similar items at similar pricing and with similar service at any Hirsch store they frequent.
+HPS customers should reasonably expect to find similar items at similar pricing and with similar service at any HPS store they frequent.

 Our goal is customer loyalty.
 We target repeat customers.
 Our customers rely on us to have the material they want when they want it at consistent pricing.
 If we do not have material available, our customers expect us to make extra efforts to obtain that material at the least inconvenience for them.